Inference on High Dimensional Selective Labeling Models: Algorithmic Estimation Procedures

-where $S_n=\sum_{i=1}^n D_i$.
-Obviously, in each round of the above update, the conditional probability conditioned on event $D_i = 1$ effectively controls for the selection bias.
-However, since both $F(u,v)$ and $\delta_0$ are unknown, the above algorithm is infeasible.
-The latter issue can be resolved by plugging in our first-step estimator $\widehat\delta$, while the former remains unsolved.
-An intuitive solution to the above problem is to obtain an estimator for the conditional probability $G(u, v)$ and then plug such estimators into the above update.
-We propose two methods to estimate such conditional probability, one being local in nature and the other global.
+where $S_n=\sum_{i=1}^n D_i$ is the number of observations whose first-step outcome is 1.
+Obviously, update (\ref{BGDupdate}) takes the index in the selection equation into consideration, so effectively controls for the selection bias.

+However, since both $F(u,v)$ and $\boldsymbol{\delta}_0$ are unknown, the above algorithm is indeed infeasible.
+Note that the second issue can be easily resolved by plugging in our first-step estimator $\widehat{\boldsymbol{\delta}}$, while the first remains unsolved.
+An intuitive solution to such issue is to obtain an estimator for the conditional expectation $G(u, v)$ and then plug such estimator into update (\ref{BGDupdate}).
+In this section we propose two methods to estimate such conditional expectation, one being local in nature and the other global.